 During this tour, the main focus lays on photographing northern light and landscapes.
 Depending on the northern light activity, we will visit on daytime one or two “large” photo locations and will stop several times at “smaller” locations.
 The guide knows the area very well, knows which locations to visit at what time of the day and with which weather conditions.
 Therefor the program will be rather flexible during the trip and it can change when weather conditions change.
 In this way you will always be standing at the right location at the right time.
 If we encounter wildlife during the drives, we will of course stop to photograph.
 If the groups wants, we can dedicate some extra time in finding and photographing wildlife.

 The accommodation is situated at the north west side of the island.
 From here we can reach most photo locations within a rather short drive.
 Also for the northern light photo locations we don’t have to drive far.
 Some days we will visit locations situated further away, but we will make plenty of photo stops during the longer drives.

-On daytime we will spend as much time as possible photographing landscapes and wildlife.
+On daytime we spend as much time as possible photographing landscapes and wildlife.
 The main focus will be on the sunrises and sunsets, but there will be plenty to photograph in between.
 If there is a chance for sunrise, we will be out photographing before breakfast.
-When the sky is clear during the nights, we will try to photograph the northern light.
+When the sky is clear during the nights, we will be outside and ready to photograph the northern light as soon as they appear.
 The guide knows the good locations and will make sure that the group will be on the right location at the right time.
 We will use apps for predicting the northern light activity as good as possible.
 Of course we also need to sleep at some point.
 If we have been out photographing northern light all night, we have to catch up some sleep during the day.
 If wanted, there will be opportunities for photo discussion and photo editing.